Modern Slavery Act Statement

-At Simpson Millar, we’re committed to supporting practices to combat slavery and human trafficking.
+At Simpson Millar, one of our core values is being responsible.
+For this very reason we’re committed to supporting practices to combat slavery and human trafficking.

-We’ve taken steps to evaluate the nature and extent of our exposure to the risk of slavery and human trafficking occurring in our supply chain.
+We’ve taken steps to evaluate the nature and extent of our exposure to the risk of slavery and human trafficking occurring in our supply chain and we provide training to all staff to ensure that they understand the risks and how these should be dealt with should the circumstance arise.

 Simpson Millar has zero tolerance to slavery and human trafficking.